 Dupuytren’s contracture is a condition that impacts the fingers.
 It mainly affects the index, ring, and pinky fingers.

-For a lot of people, this disease will develop inboth hands and can affect more than one finger.
-However, those who have developed Dupuytren’s Contracture in both hands may notice that it has a larger effect on one hand as compared to the other.
+For many people, this disease will develop in both hands and can affect more than one finger.
+However, those who have developed Dupuytren’s Contracture in both hands may notice that it has a more significant effect on one hand compared to the other.

 In the more aggressive form of Dupuytren’s the disease progresses much faster and has a higher chance of recurring, despite the use of treatments including creams.

 Despite its slow progression, patients affected by Dupuytren’s should seek medical help.
-What starts as a small pull on the fingers can slowly cause a permanent disability.
+What starts as a slight pull on the fingers can slowly cause a permanent disability.

-This occurs when thefingers become severely bent towards the palm, thus leading to an ability to perform day-to-day activities.
-We must mention that such extreme conditions are rare but they do exist.
+This occurs when the fingers become severely bent towards the palm, thus leading to an inability to perform day-to-day activities.
+We must mention that such extreme conditions are rare, but they do exist.

-If someone wishes to claim their disability benefits, there are certain rules or criteria they must meet and follow.
+If someone wishes to claim their disability benefits, there are specific rules or criteria they must meet.
 These include:

-The effects can be serious.
-Seek help before things get out of hands.
+The effects of this disease can be severe.
+Seek help before things get out of hand.